 Tea colour: black tea

-Aspect: leaves rolled according to the traditional black tea method.
+Aspect: small, regularly rolled leaves processed according to the black tea method.

 Brewed leaves (infusion)

 Scents: sweet, fruit, honey and citrus notes combined with woody (dried wood) and spicy aromas and a fresh vegetal hint.